African American Studies (AASP)College of Behavioral and Social Sciences

 AASD majors have the opportunity of being well prepared for leadership positions in campus organizations.
 AASD majors have historically held notable positions at the University of Maryland in such organizations as the NAACP, Alpha Nu Omega Sorority, Incorporated and The Black Student Union.

 The Society of African American Studies is the student-run organization associated with and supported by the department.
 The Society provides community service in local schools, hosts on-campus programs and events, and annually has supported a local family through its "Adopt-a-Family" program.

-The Society sponsors a "Saturday Freedom School" program each year which brings middle school children from a local Prince George's County Public School to campus for seven consecutive Saturdays.
+The Society annually sponsors a "Saturday Freedom School" program which brings middle school children from a local Prince George's County Public School to campus for seven consecutive Saturdays.
 The program provides mentoring and academic support that seeks to foster the development of positive Black identities in the student participants, while strengthening their academic performance.

 Scholarships and Financial Assistance